Skip to primary navigation Skip to content Skip to footer

 Feat photo by Observador

-Today we put the spotlight on the stories of some of Lisbon’s key chefs, giving insight into their personal journeys and the impact they’ve made on Lisbon’s evolving food culture.
+Today we put the spotlight on the stories of some of Lisbon’s key chefs, giving insight into their personal journeys and the impact they have made on Lisbon’s evolving food culture.
 While there are undoubtedly many other talented chefs deserving of recognition in Lisbon, this is our starting point.
 We are excited to continue highlighting more of these food artists in future content.

 Chef Nuno Mendes